A Brief Guide to Providing Insights as a Service

 Introducing the Insights as a Service Framework

 Technology managers regularly apply the acronym "PPT" (People, Process, and Technology) as a mnemonic.
-This golden triangle of technology management dates back to the early 1960s when Harold Leavitt developed his Diamond Model.
+The golden triangle of technology management dates back to the early 1960s when Harold Leavitt developed his Diamond Model.
 Bruce Schneier modified and popularised the tool in the 1990s.

 The Insights as a Service Framework